Celiac Disease Treatment in Sunnyvale

 Does you score put you in the “suspicious” or “likely” category?
 If so, you’re not alone.

 Let’s discuss the two possible conditions that may be affecting your health, celiac disease or non-celiac gluten sensitivity (NCGS).

 Celiac disease is one of the most common life-long disorders in Europe and the United States.
-1% of the population suffers and this percentage increases with age four to five-fold to 4-5%, making it extremely common.
+1% of the population suffers and this percentage increases with age, making it quite common.

-One would think that such a common disorder was well diagnosed in an advanced medical system such as our own.
+One would think such a common disorder was well diagnosed in an advanced medical system such as our own.
 Unfortunately that is not at all the case.
-Only 5 – 10% of all those people suffering from the disease are diagnosed.
-And to add insult to injury, those people who are diagnosed, take on average about 8 to 10 years to receive their diagnosis.
+Less than 10% of all those people suffering from the disease are diagnosed.
+To add insult to injury, those people who are diagnosed, take on average about 7 years to receive their diagnosis.

 Why Do Most Celiacs Remain Undiagnosed?

 a) We live in a drug driven society that likes to swallow a pill and make symptoms go away.
 Celiac disease can only be treated with a dietary change and it isn’t an easy one.
 There is no drug to make the damage that celiac creates, go away.

 b) Doctors in this country aren’t focused on diet and lifestyle.
 They don’t like to tell their patients to make diet changes.
 They are trained to give medications that make their patient “feel” differently quickly.